 Traffic convictions and other violations that took place before joining a carrier will not affect the carrier’s CSA.

 If one of your drivers has received a traffic ticket in New York or New Jersey, contact an attorney to find out how to keep it from affecting your company’s CSA score.
-The lawyers of the Rosenblum Law Firm are skilled traffic ticket attorneys with experience helping CDL drivers and carriers keep CSA scores down.
+The lawyers of the Rosenblum Law are skilled traffic ticket attorneys with experience helping CDL drivers and carriers keep CSA scores down.
 Email or call 888-883-5529 for a free consultation about your case.